13TRIS/13TRIS/docs/SRS.md

 - Orange: Optional features

 ### 2.3 Technology Stack
-The technology we use is:
+The technologies we use are:

 Backend:
 - Django (Python)